endurantgames/cosmiclegends/src/classes/haunt.md

     Totem Nature Power Word present -- including from the *Animal Companion* or *Summon Swarm* class abilities -- add 1 to the Effectiveness of any roll you make to advance any goal.

+Variable Totem

+:   At the start of the Hero Phase, you can change your Totem Nature Core
+    Power Word to any other power word on the Totem Nature Core Power Words List.
+All of your abilities use the new Totem Nature until the start of the next Crisis Phase.

 :::::::::::::::::::::::::::::::::::::